Ralph Jacox, MD

 Under Dr. Ignacio Sãnz, Division Chief from 1996 to 2014, the AIR Division became a leading center of expertise on human B lymphocytes.
 Drs.
 Sanz developed multiparameter flow cytometry allowing detailed characterization of human B cells.
 These advances allowed characterization of B cells abnormalities in patients with lupus, RA and Sjogren’s (Drs.
 Sanz and Anolik).
 In addition, the AIR division had one of the very first clinical trials of rituximab in an autoimmune disease, a single center, dose escalation trial of rituximab in SLE (Drs.
 Looney and Anolik).
 This trial also characterized the effects of rituximab on B cell subsets and the importance of how B cells reconstitute on clinical outcomes (Dr. Anolik, Looney, Sanz).
 In a large part, because of this expertise in human B cells, Rochester became one of the NIH Autoimmunity Centers of Excellence (2002-2014).
 During this period, Dr. Ritchlin was developing a human research program on osteoimmunology.
 Discovery in this area included description of the dramatic expansion of osteoclast precursors in psoriatic arthritis and a subset of patients with psoriasis and the production of the first monoclonal antibody against human DC-STAMP, a critical regulator of osteoclast development (Drs.
 Ritchlin and Schwarz).
 Another contribution to osteoimmunology was the very first trial of a biologic (etanercept) for prosthetic hip loosening and the development of 3D-CT scan technology to quantify peri-prosthetic osteolysis (Drs.
 Looney, Schwarz, O’Keefe, Totterman).
 A final advance during this period was the development of musculoskeletal ultrasound as a clinical and research technique within the AIR division.
 MSK-US in the AIR was developed by Dr. Thiele who has been a national leader in this movement.
 The AIR Division now has 3 MSK-US certified Rheumatologists (Drs.
 Thiele, Tebachian, Marston) and an ultrasound technician.

 Dr. Christopher Ritchlin became the AIR Division Chief in 2014.
 The longstanding clinical and laboratory programs including studies on human B cell biology and osteoimmunology have continued.
 The AIR Division’s close research and clinical ties with Orthopedics have been strengthened, and currently Drs.
 Ritchlin, Looney, and Anolik are all members of the Center for Musculoskeletal Research (CMSR).
-In addition, under Dr. Anolik the AIR Division is also now a member of the NIH Accelerated Medicines Partnership.
+Under Dr. Anolik the AIR Division is also now a member of the NIH Accelerated Medicines Partnership.
 This program is making excellent use of the Division’s expertise in MSK-US including needle biopsies of synovial tissue for research purposes.
+Under John Looney, Kirsi Jarvinen-Seppo, and colleagues, URMC has been awarded a World Allergy Organization Center of Excellence to intensify and accelerate multi-disciplinary scientific and clinical research, education, and training in allergy, asthma and clinical immunology.
 In addition, the Division has a very active clinical research program with 13 active clinical trials and several clinical research projects.

-The AIR Division currently has 11 Rheumatologists (one with a joint appointment in pediatrics), 3 Rheumatology fellows, 2 Faculty in Allergy Clinical Immunology (two with joint appointments in pediatrics), 2 Allergy fellows, and 9 clinical coordinators who oversee the clinical trials and clinical research projects.
-AIR also has 5 full-time Ph.D. research faculty, along with numerous post-doctoral fellows, graduate students and technicians, who conduct cutting edge studies of the newest treatments for autoimmune, rheumatic and allergic diseases.
+The AIR Division currently has 11 Rheumatologists (one with a joint appointment in Medicine and Pediatrics), four Allergists/Clinical Immunologists (three with joint appointments in Medicine and Pediatrics), five Clinical Fellows (two in Rheumatology, one in Adult/Pediatric Rheumatology, and two in Allergy/Clinical Immunology), and eight clinical coordinators who oversee the clinical trials and clinical research projects.
+AIR also has four full-time Ph.D. research faculty, along with numerous post-doctoral fellows, graduate students and technicians, who conduct cutting edge studies of the newest treatments for autoimmune, rheumatic and allergic diseases.
 The AIR Division has two outpatient clinics both with infusion centers.
 Musculoskeletal ultrasound and immunotherapy are also available.
 In addition, the AIR Division also has dedicated space at the Mary Parkes Asthma Center that it shares with the Pulmonary Division.